expo/expo/docs/pages/guides/using-hermes.md

 <details><summary><h4>Are you using an M1 Mac?</h4></summary>
 <p>

-If you encounter a simulator building error like this:
+When using Hermes for iOS, you may encounter the following error when building for the simulator:

 > ❌ `ld: building for iOS Simulator, but linking in dylib built for iOS, file '/path/to/projectName/ios/Pods/hermes-engine/destroot/Library/Frameworks/iphoneos/hermes.framework/hermes' for architecture arm64`

-It is [a known issue for React Native 0.64](https://github.com/facebook/hermes/issues/468).
-To workaround this, you can add the following patch to `ios/Podfile`:
+This is [a known issue for React Native 0.64](https://github.com/facebook/hermes/issues/468); to workaround it, you can add the following patch to your `ios/Podfile`:

 ```diff
 --- a/ios/Podfile